Guidance Note: Workforce Planning

 - staged development of a new provider

-- maintenance or optimisation of an established provider’s ongoing needs
+- maintenance or optimisation of an established provider’s ongoing workforce needs

 - a change of mission or other new development that alters workforce needs.